+Issue The police department develops policies that affect the community they serve without opportunity for input from the community which can result in policies that are not responsive to community desires.

+Recommendation #4 The police department should have a 30-day period for public comment before a policy is implemented except under emergency or immediate need circumstances.

+The police department has drafted policies that some members of the community feel are inadequate or do not meet the needs of the community.
+Some departments use a 30-day comment period before a policy is implemented to get feedback from the community that can be used to update a policy or inform the community of pending policy changes that may impact police operations.
+There should be exceptions granted in the 30-day public review because of emergency circumstances such as court decisions or other emergencies where a 30-day public comment period before implementation could result in increased liability or out of compliance police operations.
+Priority Low Timeframe One year Costs Staff time Outcomes Increased transparency and opportunity for the community to help improve policies.
 Issue The Police Department's relationship with ICE in activities within the Village.

-The police department should modify its general orders to include OPD officers will not respond with Immigration and Customs Enforcement (ICE) unless they are called to the location.
+Recommendation #5 The police department should modify its general orders to include OPD officers will not respond with Immigration and Customs Enforcement (ICE) unless they are called to the location.
 Many members of the community are concerned that when officers respond to locations with Immigration and Customs Enforcement (ICE) it gives the appearance that the police department is assisting ICE operations.
 This could have a negative impact on the trust between the community and the police department and may result in community members not reporting crime as a witness or victim because of a fear of deportation.
 The policy should be adopted to reduce the appearance that OPD is working with ICE.
-The new general order would not prohibit OPD from responding because of a criminal matter.
+The new general order would not prohibit OPD from responding unless called because of a criminal matter.
+Priority High

 Timeframe 3 months

+Costs Staff time

 Outcomes Increased trust in the Ossining Police Department from undocumented community members.